tienna/c2vn-web/docs/dr-lars-lession/week7.md

     }
 ```

-Our old `mkGameValidator` can now be replaced by using machinery
-provided by the state machine.
-There is a `mkValidator` function which
-will take our state machine, generated by the `gameStateMachine`
-function and turn it into a validator with exactly the same type as we
-had in the old code.
 Cái cũ của chúng tôi `mkGameValidator` bây giờ có thể được thay thế bằng cách sử dụng state  do statemachine cung cấp.
 Có một  hàm `mkValidator` sẽ lấy máy trạng thái của chúng ta, được tạo bởi hàm `gameStateMachine`  và biến nó thành một trình xác thực với cùng kiểu như chúng ta đã có trong mã cũ.

 ``` {.haskell}